PsuAstro528/Fall2021-website-src/content/tools_used/ackl.md

   + Adam Lavely, Christopher Blanton & Chuck Pavloski for helping to find online resources (from their CSE 597 course)

 ## Hardware
-  + ICS-ACI for providing classroom support
+  + ICDS-ACI for providing classroom support
-  + CyberLAMP team & NSF for providing GPU and Phi resources
+  + CyberLAMP team & NSF for providing GPU resources

+## Inspiration
+  + Some material on this website is based on ["Computational Thinking, a live online Julia/Pluto textbook, https://computationalthinking.mit.edu"](https://computationalthinking.mit.edu).